pkluz/PKHUD/README.md

 Additionally you are free to create you own custom content views.
 They can either descend from `PKHUD.ContentView.SquareBaseView`, `PKHUD.ContentView.WideBaseView` or simply UIView.

 **Note**: It's neither possible to customize the general look and feel, nor do I plan to add that feature.
 You are free to provide any content views you wish but the blurring, corner radius and shading will remain the same.

+## Disclaimer

+While basically feature complete and stable, make sure you understand that the API **will change as Swift matures** and some of the annoying compiler quirks are resolved.
+If you stick to using the `Controller` and `ContentView` classes you will be fine - consider the other classes private.

 ## Additional Notes